wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 Let's see their implementation in a linked list.

 ## Traversal
 We have to access each element of the linked list.
-Remember, the `head` points to the first node, and the `next` pointer of the last node points to `null`.
+Remember, the $head$ points to the first node, and the $next$ pointer of the last node points to $null$.
 Traversing through the linked list is fairly simple.
 We keep moving from the head towards the end of the list.
-We would know we have reached the last node when `next` points to `null`.
+We would know we have reached the last node when $next$ points to $null$.

 <Tabs